 For as long as I can remember, Campfire Audio (CA) has been synonymous with their Andromeda IEM and vice-versa.
 This remains true to this day even though the Andromeda lost its flagship status in Campfire Audio’s line.

 Now, I never tried the original Andromedas.
 Every review I read about them had me look the other way although they often concluded with an award.
-Cons listed usually were some comfort/fit issues due to the shell’s design, a lack of bass and trebles which could sound harsh to some.
+Cons listed usually were some comfort/fit issues due to the shell’s design, a lack of bass and highs which could sound harsh to some.
 As stated elsewhere, I have a preference for an open, lush/smooth/warm sound with some definition, texture and soundstage though none to excess.
-I basically prefer a balanced tuning.
 In all honesty, I also wasn’t ready to spend such an amount of money for a pair of IEMs — original or special edition, these are expensive — although I quickly ended-up spending their price in other portable Hi-Fi devices… something worth reflecting on.

 With that being said, when I saw the announcement for the Andromeda Special Edition: Gold (Andromeda Gold from here onwards) I took the plunge and bought my first pair of high-end IEMs and I was in for a lesson I won’t forget anytime soon.

 Andromeda Special Edition: Gold expands on the best elements of the Andromeda’s sonic signature with dramatic flourish.
 The bass is punchy and deep.
 The highs sparkle and the mids are present and unfiltered.
 This earphone is musical with ease all while delivering superior top-to-bottom coherence.Campfire Audio’s official description of the Andromeda Special Edition: Gold